Bytecoin (BCN) Price Hits $0.0003

-Bytecoin (CURRENCY:BCN) traded 5.1% higher against the US dollar during the 1-day period ending at 23:00 PM E.T. on January 9th.
-Bytecoin has a total market cap of $46.49 million and approximately $13,691.00 worth of Bytecoin was traded on exchanges in the last 24 hours.
-One Bytecoin coin can now be purchased for about $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.
-During the last seven days, Bytecoin has traded down 0.8% against the US dollar.
+Bytecoin (CURRENCY:BCN) traded up 6.9% against the dollar during the 1-day period ending at 20:00 PM Eastern on January 11th.
+Bytecoin has a total market cap of $47.18 million and $54,527.00 worth of Bytecoin was traded on exchanges in the last 24 hours.
+Over the last seven days, Bytecoin has traded 1.2% lower against the dollar.
+One Bytecoin coin can currently be bought for approximately $0.0003 or 0.00000001 BTC on major exchanges.

 - Infinitus Token (INF) traded flat against the dollar and now trades at $0.15 or 0.00000374 BTC.